rikidere/classroom-seating-chart/README.md

 # classroom-seating-chart
 ## Problem Description:
 There is one row to seat N students based on M preferences of each student.
-Optimize the seating such that the preferences met as best as possible
+Optimize the seating such that the preferences met as best as possible.

+## Deterministic:
+NP-HARD problem lol.

-## Randomized:
+## Randomized Solutions:
+### Simple
 ```
 clang randomized.cpp [-03 | -O2 | -O1 | -O0 |]
 ```
 has various parameters that can be used such as a range of score to be searched in, amount of those, output to file etc.
 Output is the arrangement.

-## Randomized2wide:
+### Randomized2wide:
 ```
 clang randomized2wide.cpp [-03 | -O2 | -O1 | -O0 |]
 ```